anira-project/anira/docs/sphinx/usage.rst

     Until in-flight work finishes (bounded by one inference duration), its internal structures stay captive.
 If fresh data submitted in that window exhausts the remaining structure pool — likely on session-exclusive configurations, whose pools are small — the affected chunks complete as silence at their correct stream positions; the stream stays time-aligned and recovers by itself.

 ..  note::
-    What ``anira_handler_reset`` re-initialises, beside the rings and the stream position: **declared state**, the pair of a model whose state is explicit (``ANIRA_ROLE_STATE``, section 1.1), zeroed on the inference thread at the first inference of the new stream, so an inference still in flight across the reset cannot seed the new stream (section 3.4); **the engine's own state** (a recurrent hidden state the model does not declare, a variable tensor), through the engine's ``reset`` slot, for a session-exclusive prepared model (``ANIRA_MODEL_STATEFUL`` or a declared pair), on the inference thread right before the first ``process`` of the new stream (TensorFlow Lite resets its variable tensors there, a registered engine whatever it keeps, :doc:`custom_backends`; a shared prepared model, which several handlers may run, is never reset); and **the stage's own state** (a resampler, an overlap buffer, a filter's history), through the stage's ``reset`` slot, before the first ``pre_process`` of the new stream (section 2).
+    What ``anira_handler_reset`` re-initialises, beside the rings and the stream position: **declared state**, the pair of a model whose state is explicit (``ANIRA_ROLE_STATE``, section 1.1), zeroed on the inference thread at the first inference of the new stream, so an inference still in flight across the reset cannot seed the new stream (section 3.4); **the engine's own state** (a recurrent hidden state the model does not declare, a variable tensor), through the engine's ``reset`` slot, for an exclusive handler (``ANIRA_MODEL_STATEFUL`` or a declared pair), on the inference thread right before the first ``process`` of the new stream, on what that handler's prepare built (TensorFlow Lite resets the variable tensors of the handler's own interpreter there, a registered engine whatever its prepared handle keeps, :doc:`custom_backends`; a handler whose model is stateless runs on the shared call slots of the loaded model, which keep nothing between calls, and is never reset); and **the stage's own state** (a resampler, an overlap buffer, a filter's history), through the stage's ``reset`` slot, before the first ``pre_process`` of the new stream (section 2).
 The reset stays wait-free on the caller's side: each of the three is re-initialised at the first chunk of the new stream, keyed on the chunk's generation stamp.
 What a 2.x :cpp:class:`anira::BackendBase` keeps inside itself is opaque to the 2.x runtime and is not reset, as before: splice or clear it in the :cpp:func:`anira::PrePostProcessor::before_inference` / :cpp:func:`anira::PrePostProcessor::after_inference` hooks.